-Expressions of affection, even from mother to child, are often the way herpes is spread from person to person.
+Expressions of affection, even natural ones from mother to child, are often the way herpes is spread from person to person.

 From private organizations to the World Health Organization (WHO), the experts agree: regardless of region, sexually transmitted diseases (STDs) are a pressing reality that stress individuals, families and communities, and call upon public health officials to advance education, treatment and prevention of viruses and STDs.